 In addition, RACQ will continue to operate the centre as a driver training facility for the next 25 years, with access made available to government agencies and the general public.

-The terminal will be built to accommodate some of the world’s largest and most luxurious mega cruise ships, optimising passenger experience from 'kerb to cabin'.
+The terminal is being built to accommodate some of the world’s largest and most luxurious mega cruise ships, optimising passenger experience from 'kerb to cabin'.
 There will also be public open spaces, parking for cars and buses plus extensive landscaping across the site.

-The Brisbane International Cruise Terminal is estimated to support over 240 jobs a year over its two-year construction period.
+The Brisbane International Cruise Terminal is supporting almost 250 jobs a year over its two-year construction period.
 It is expected that approximately 49 operational jobs will be created on average each year.